 When I came to the open day I knew that Newcastle was the University and the course for me.
 The teaching staff deliver the content in an extraordinary way meaning the course is everything I could have imagined and more

 You have the opportunity to study abroad for one semester in your second year.
-We have links with:
+In Europe we have links with:

 - Radboud University Nijmegen, Netherlands